mohdshareef088/FullStack-Blogging-App/README.md

 ##📘 **FullStack Blogging App – CI/CD**

-This is a full‑stack blogging application built using Jenkins +Docker +terraform +Kubernetes.
+This is a full‑stack blogging application built with Jenkins, Docker, Terraform, and Kubernetes.
 It allows users to create, edit, delete, and publish blog posts with authentication and role‑based access.
 The project is containerized using Docker and deployed using CI/CD pipelines.

 ---
 ## **Architecture Diagram**